CBA-Robotics/audio_file_player/README.md

 </launch>
 ````

-# Extra: Volume manager
+# Managing Audio Volume
-You have a tiny node to get and set the volume via a std_msgs/Int8 topic (values 0-100 representing the percentage of volume) in the scripts folder with it's launch file:
+You can get and set the volume via the following topics with std_msgs/Uint8 data type (values 0-100 representing the percentage of volume)

-    roslaunch audio_file_player volume_manager.launch

 By default the topics are:
 ```
-    /volume_manager/get_volume
-    /volume_manager/set_volume
+    /audio_file_player/get_volume
+    /audio_file_player/set_volume
 ```